What is the Red Ribbon Week Toolkit?

 What doesn’t work?

-Youth drug prevention has moved far beyond “Just Say No” and “This is Your Brain on Drugs” campaigns.
-Some activities may seem like a good idea on the surface but have the potential of causing harm.
-Fear based activities, one-time events, or assemblies may seem like good ideas to help educate young people on the harms of drug use and dangers of addiction.
-However, prevention science shows us that oftentimes these types of activities can be ineffective.
-For more information about scare tactics, visit PreventionActionAlliance.org
+Youth drug prevention has moved beyond “Just Say No” and “This is Your Brain on Drugs” campaigns.
+Fear-based activities, one-time events, or assemblies do not help educate young people on the harms of drug use and dangers of addiction.
+Though these activities may be well-intentioned, prevention research tells us that these types of activities are often ineffective and have the potential to cause harm.
+For example, increasing fear about substances without providing clear action steps can actually increase use.⁶⁻⁹

 Comments or Questions?